EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 OAuth2 Tokens MAY have limited time to live.

 If a token has a predeterminated livespan, the token MUST be acompanioned by a [refresh token](https://tools.ietf.org/html/rfc6749#section-6).
-Both, eduID Mobile App clients and third party apps MUST be able to recover a new valid access token from the issuing authority after the old access token has expired.
+Both, edu-ID Mobile App clients and third party apps MUST be able to recover a new valid access token from the issuing authority after the old access token has expired.

 Besides expired tokens, users, the edu-ID Mobile App, the edu-ID Service, and Federation Services may [revoke access tokens](https://tools.ietf.org/html/rfc7009).
 This is typically referred to as session termination or logout.